Den Bosch is one of our favorite cities to visit. And after you’ve tasted their famous pastry - The Bossche Bol - we’re sure it will be yours too.

 To get there, exit the railway station at the city center side (Centrum).
 Cross the road and walk straight ahead towards the center of town.

-After you've crossed the roundabout, look for the pink signs a bit further down the road to the right.
+After you've crossed the roundabout, look for the pink signs a bit further down the road, to the right.
 And for the many people waiting in line.
 If you find this place quiet, you're a lucky person.
-They sell about 1,500 Bossche Bollen every DAY, except on Sunday when they close.
+They sell about 1,500 Bossche Bollen every DAY, except on Sunday when they're not open.

 Bakkerij Jan de Groot.
 Stationsweg 24, Den Bosch

 (This recommendation is unsolicited - We’ve never received a discount or compensation from Bakkerij de Groot.)